impierce/ssi-agent/agent_issuance/README.md

 There are multiple ways to set the expiration date for a credential.
 The hierarchy is as follows:

-- If not specified, the default expiration is set to one year from the time of issuance.
+- If not specified, no expiration date is set which makes the credential valid forever.
 - If there is a value set in the `config.yaml` under the `credential_expires` key, it will be used as the default expiration for all credentials.
 - If a value is explicitly provided in the `expires` key when a call towards the Issuance API is made, it is preferred over all other settings.